optgeo/gel-tunnel/RPI_INVESTIGATION.md

 - The server was accessible locally at `http://0.0.0.0:3000`.
 - The catalog endpoint (`/catalog`) listed available sources.

+## Additional Findings

+### Undervoltage
+- An undervoltage warning was detected once after the system started.
+- This indicates that the power supply may still be insufficient or unstable.

+### MMC Controller Issue
+- `mmc1: Controller never released inhibit`.
+- This may indicate a problem with the SD card or its controller.

+### Bluetooth Errors
+- Multiple errors related to Bluetooth plugins and profiles, such as `Operation not permitted` and `Failed to enable bgscan`.
+- Investigate Bluetooth configuration and permissions.

+### Pipewire Errors
+- Issues with ALSA playback and adapter usage.
+- These could impact audio services.

 ## Recommendations
 - Use Martin for hosting PMTiles files locally.
 - Proceed with Cloudflare Tunnel setup to expose the server to the internet.
+- Check the SD card for errors or consider replacing it.
+- Investigate and resolve Bluetooth configuration issues.
+- Review Pipewire settings for audio problems.
+- Use a reliable power supply to prevent undervoltage.
+- Continue monitoring undervoltage warnings using `dmesg`.
+- Replace the power supply with a higher-quality or higher-capacity unit to ensure stable operation.